JiNx2004/SignEcho/README.md

 # Objective
 The primary objective of this project is to develop an interactive system that recognizes sign language gestures in real-time and translates them into audible speech.
 This is achieved by:

-->Capturing hand gestures via webcam and accurately detecting hand landmarks.<br/>
+1. Capturing hand gestures via webcam and accurately detecting hand landmarks.<br/>
-->Classifying these gestures using a trained machine learning model.<br/>
+2. Classifying these gestures using a trained machine learning model.<br/>
-->Converting the recognized signs into spoken language using a text-to-speech engine.<br/>
+3. Converting the recognized signs into spoken language using a text-to-speech engine.<br/>
-->Providing a user-friendly interface that facilitates real-time interaction between sign language users and the system.<br/>
+4. Providing a user-friendly interface that facilitates real-time interaction between sign language users and the system.<br/>

 # Running the project